 Work in pairs.
 Student A, you are the customer.
 Choose a car from the form on p.8 and invent booking details as you wish.
 Student B, you are the car hire agent.

 Role-play the conversation, following these stages.

 - Greeting

 - Ask name

-- Ask for payment

-- Check for any

-- Make special offer Check booking details
+- Make special offer

+- Check booking details

 - Check insurance options

 - Check extras